michelleli18/michelle.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Caltech Computer Science + Information and Data Science.
+Class of 2025. <a href='https://www.cms.caltech.edu/'>Computing + Mathematical Sciences</a>.

 profile:
-  align: right
+  align: left
   image: prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>Email: mli5@caltech.edu</p>
+    <p>Github: michelleli18</p>

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+Hi!
+My name is Michelle and I'm a senior at Caltech studying Computer Science and Information and Data Science.
+At its core, I enjoy tackling unsolved problems (most likely due to data constraints) that require unique innovations to work through.
+I strive to find those related to helping others and our communities.

+At school, I am in the [Yue Lab](http://www.yisongyue.com/group.php) with [Prof. Yisong Yue](http://www.yisongyue.com/index.php) for neuroscience + AI projects and frequently collaborate with [Prof. Katie Bouman](http://users.cms.caltech.edu/~klbouman/)'s [Computational Cameras Lab](https://computationalcameras.org/) as well.
+Over the summers, I enjoy venturing out into industry to see what's up.
+Please see projects for a basic description of my work with the [Uber AI Michelangelo Team] and NVIDIA Autonomous Vehicle Safety Team.

+In my free time, I enjoy reading, photography, running, and playing a tradional instrument called the guzheng :D